k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 ### Invoking From Broadway

-When calling Graphit from Broadway, using the Graphit Actor, you can either use the 'params' input object or the auto added input parameters.
-The input parameters are automatically added to the actor according to the Graphit definitions, that is - Broadway looks at the Graphit structure and generates them.
+When calling Graphit from Broadway, using the Graphit Actor, you can use one of the following two methods to transfer parameters to the Graphit: the 'params' input object or the auto-added input arguments.
+The input arguments are automatically added to the actor according to the Graphit definitions, that is - Broadway looks at the Graphit structure and generates them.

-When running it, the actor first looks at the input parameters (first level) and if not found, it looks at the 'params' input argument.
+When running it, the actor first looks at the auto-added input arguments and if not found, it looks at the 'params' input argument.

-In the below example, Broadway Graphit Actor calls to a Graphit file, which get2 2 input parameters, named 'input1' and 'input2' and summarizes them.
-The 2 input parameters usage is demonstrated below:
+In the below example, Broadway Graphit Actor calls to a Graphit file, which gets 2 input parameters, named 'input1' and 'input2' and sums them.
+The 2 parameters transfer methods are demonstrated below (the first image shows the auto-adding method and the second image the 'params' input object method):

 <img src="images/invoke_by_bw_input_parameters.png" >